-The Coachella Valley has a dog problem — and by that I mean everyone brings their dog and nobody quite knows what to do with them.
+The Coachella Valley has a dog problem, and by that I mean everyone brings their dog and nobody quite knows what to do with them.
 Hotels say "pet-friendly" and mean "we'll charge you $75 and ask you not to bring them to the pool."
-Airbnb listings say no pets and mean it.
-The gap between what you need and what's actually available is real.
+The gap between what you need and what's available is real.

 I own vacation rentals here.
-I've navigated this from the host side and the traveler side.
-Here's what I actually know about bringing your dog to the Palm Springs area without a terrible time.
+Here's what I know about bringing your dog to the Palm Springs area without a terrible time.

 Start With Where You're Staying

-This is the thing that determines everything else.
-Most vacation rentals in the area don't allow pets — not because hosts don't like dogs, but because one bad incident with a pet in a carpeted rental creates a problem that costs more than a summer of bookings to fix.
-The ones that do allow pets usually mean it and have thought it through.
+Most vacation rentals in the area don't allow pets, not because hosts don't like dogs, but because one bad incident in a carpeted rental creates a problem that costs more than a summer of bookings to fix.
+The ones that do allow pets have usually thought it through.

 The real test for a pet-friendly rental: Does it have outdoor space?
 Tile or concrete floors (not carpet)?
 A fenced yard or pool area?
 These things matter more than whether it says "pets allowed" in the headline.